danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 - **Efficiency Concerns**: Redundant calculations and hard-coded values required manual optimization, highlighting the need for developer oversight.
 - **Engineer’s Role**: Generative AI is not (yet?) at the point where a functioning product can be produced without any engineering.
 When I gave it the problem statement exactly as worded by the SME, the initial output didn’t make sense and failed to respond to user input.

-These lessons reaffirm that while AI can accelerate development and handle routine tasks, the nuanced decision-making and problem-solving abilities of a skilled engineer working together with a product manager are still needed.
+These lessons reaffirm that while AI can accelerate development and handle routine tasks, the nuanced decision-making and problem-solving abilities of a skilled engineer working together with a product manager and/or subject matter expert are still needed.

 ## TODO

-* Maybe work in wording from OAS README.md case studies re: even if you do live past breakeven age, still missing out on all that income in your early "go go" retirement years.
-And for low income, critical missing out on the additional GIS.
-* Ref stats can life expectancy
-* Maybe add business insights (separate from tech insights):
-  * Even for someone with full residency requirements, it may not be worth it to delay because breakeven is around avg life expectancy, and missing out on additional income during the early retirement years, aka "go go" years.
-You can see from slope of lines that the additional income beyond break even is not that dramatic.
-  * For someone without full residency, delaying makes even less sense as it doesn't increase residency portion
-  * For low income Canadians, delaying never makes sense due to GIS eligibility.
 * Consider split in two parts: Intro -> Visualization, then part 2 for User input -> Conclusion
-* description meta
 * edit
-* Ignoring annual inflation adjustments, comparing all values in today's dollars
 * Mention `npx http-server` for super quick, easy local static server in init or build prototype section
 * Screenshot somewhere showing how it looks on a phone? i.e. responsive by default